 An Impressario Recalls his Time in Theatre (Clips)

 These extracts come from a one-hour Spoken Portrait in which Sir Bob Scott recalls his time as Managing Director of the Manchester Palace and Opera House from 1977 to 1991.
 We based the Portrait on interviews with Sir Bob at his home.
 The short musical excerpts are from the shows, ballets and operas that he talks about.
 Here’s what Sir Bob said about the experience:

 I found the whole process liberating.
 I had long been thinking of trying to put some memories down but finding it impossible to put pen to paper.
 Working with Rosie on a spoken self-portrait of one important period of my life gave me the editorial focus and impetus I needed.
-The whole process was thoroughly enjoyable and now I have CDs to give to friends and family.
+The whole process was thoroughly enjoyable.

 A Celebration of a Lifelong Passion for Fashion and Food (Clips)